 At-risk during the pressure cooker of Anaconda 1945, would be the more than 36,000 Allied personnel of various categories located in approximately 140 POW camps in the Home Islands.
 Another six months of firebombing and evaporating supplies of medicine and food would likely have led to most if not all Allied POWs in the Home Islands losing their lives either through neglect or culling by the Imperial Army.

-At least one source maintains that in the last three months of the war, 173 American POWs were murdered in Japan including 62 who were burned alive in their cell blocks by guards.
+At least one source maintains that in the last three months of the war, 173 American POWs were murdered in Japan, including 62 burned alive in their cell blocks by guards.
 Surely, these instances would have increased if the war continued.

 Also, there is the Japanese nuclear option.